BashEdThomps/dream-engine/README.md

 * OpenAL Audio
 * Bullet Physics & Collision
 * Lua Scripting
-* Gainput Input Handling
-* Project Editor Written in Qt/C++
+* Project Editor Written with ImGui

 ## Architecture
 This section will describe the key concepts used when working with Dream.

 ### Project
 Projects are the highest level of object in Dream.
 A Project consists of a json and an assets directory structure.
 The Project holds definitions of Scene(s), SceneObject(s) and AssetDefinition(s).

 ### Assets
 A Project will contain numerous 'Asset' objects.
 An Asset describes something that can be added into a Scene, such as a 3D model, Audio Clip or Spline Path (full list below).

 #### Asset Definitions
 Asset Definitions are used to define an Asset's properties (at instanciation).
 They are defined once at the Project level and can be reused multiple times within your Screen to create Asset Instances.
 These Asset Instances are then assigned to SceneObjects within a scene.
 Asset Definitions are defined at the Project level so that they can be shared by many Scene Objects.
 There are several types of Asset available in Dream.

 * Audio